sokra/items-store/README.md

 #### `waitForItem(id, callback)`

-Waits until the item `id` is available and call the `callback` once it's available.
+Waits until the item `id` is up to date and calls the `callback` once it's up to date.

 Calling this method may trigger a read to the item.